Ersanio/snes-assembly-book/docs/indepth/addressing.md

 Pointers can point to both *code* and *data*.
 Depending on the type of instruction, the pointers are accessed differently.
 For example, a `JSR` which utilizes a 16-bit pointer accesses the pointed location as code, while an `LDA` accesses the pointed location as a bank.

 ## Indirect
 Indirect addressing modes are basically accessing addresses in such a way, that you access the address they point to, rather than directly accessing the contents of the specified address.

 ### Direct, Indirect
-As paradoxical as it may sound, the naming actually makes sense.
+As contradicting as it may sound, the naming actually makes sense.
 "Direct" stands for direct page addressing mode, while "indirect" means that we're accessing a pointer at the direct page address, rather than a value.
 Here's an example:

 ```
 ; Setup indirect pointer
 REP #$20
 LDA #$1FFF          ; $1FFF to RAM $7E0000
 STA $00
 SEP #$20
                     ; $7E0000: FF 1F .. .. .. .. ..